Anchorsify/Anchorsify.github.io/_projects/Raiton.md

 Effects: The creates a vertical spire of energy on an appropriate surface, CHA/4 yards tall.
 When created, and every 20 IC afterwards, this shocks anyone except you within (CHA)*3/4 yards.
 You may designate up to (Chakra Control)/5 other people who will not be targeted by the spire, but everyone else within range who is not hidden will be targetted.
 This attack receives an Accuracy bonus equal to half the severity of the Paralysis status on its target(s) (meaning that different people may have to defend against different accuracies).

+When it attacks someone, it uses the final Speed of the technique when it was first used, and its effective NDB is equal to yours at the time you use the technique.
+Because the attacks are made by the technique, and not you, you cannot modify them further (such as with Willpower or AP).

 The spire has an unlimited number of charges, and 1000+NDB*25 HP.
 It takes double damage from Fuuton, half from Doton, and if struck by a melee-range attack it immediately discharges against the attacker.

-You may 'store' uses of Tesla Minor in the spire, up to a maximum of CHA/20.
+You may 'store' uses of Tesla Minor in the spire, up to a maximum of CHA/20, by using Tesla Minor and targetting the spire created by Tesla Major.
 These will all discharge at the same time as the spire, gaining its range but keeping their own damage.
-For each simultaneous Tesla strike from the spire (be it a Minor or Major) that strikes someone, they suffer a Paralysis 1; if the spire and three Minors inside of it all hit somebody, that person would suffer a Paralysis 4.
+For each simultaneous Tesla strike from the spire (be it a Minor or Major) that strikes someone, they suffer a Paralysis 2, replacing Tesla Minor's normal Shock; if the spire and three Minors inside of it all hit somebody, that person would suffer a Paralysis 8.
 This technique uses your base Accuracy for an A-rank Raiton unmodified by status, wounds, temporary bonuses, and so on, though penalties from Fatigue do apply.
-The ninjutsu damage bonus is equal to yours at the time you use the technique.
-Because the attacks are made by the technique, and not you, you cannot modify them further (such as with Willpower or AP).

 #### --( Raitama - Ball Lightning )--
 Upon completion of the handseals the user forms a ball of raw, condensed lightning chakra between their palms, then encases it in a more stable 'shell' made from hundreds of interwoven chakra strands, creating a mesh-like barrier that prevents the inner chakra from dissipating.
 After that, they can either leave the resulting ball of chakra hovering where it was made or hide it inside some appropriately sized physical object, typically the ground, where it will lie in wait until someone comes close enough to trigger the mine.
 When they do, it seeks them out and detonates on contact.